Orphanage: United States

 In colonial and early America, orphanages that housed dependent children were rare but became increasingly popular between 1830 and 1860 following challenges associated with immigration, urban poverty, and public health crises like the cholera epidemic.

 The earliest orphanages were private, religiously affiliated institutions that formed as a reaction to the harsh living conditions experienced by children in public poorhouses.
 In 1790, the Charleston Orphan House was institutionalized as the first public orphanage in the country.
-Other orphanages were also set up across the United States led by private or faith-based organizations that tend to screen the eligibility of children to be taken under its custody based on race, religious denomination, nationality, and ethnicity.
+Other orphanages were also set up across the United States led by private or faith-based organizations that screen the eligibility of children to be taken under its custody based on religious denomination and ethnicity.
 For example, in 1806, the first private orphanage in New York, then the Orphan Asylum Society, now Graham Windham, was co-founded by Elizabeth Schuyler Hamilton, Alexander Hamilton's widow.
 In 1836, a group of Quaker women opened the first racially segregated orphanage, the Association for the Benefit of Colored Orphans (Colored Orphan Asylum).

 In 1836, the New York Catholic Protectory was established catering to a broad class of Catholic children, and a few years later, in 1860, a group of German Jews opened the Hebrew Orphan Asylum.
 These early historical developments paved the way for the extensive and continuing participation of religious groups in child welfare services in the United States today.
+The Catholics began in1806 in Philadelphia.
+There were 75 Catholic orphanages nationwide in 1860 and over 250 in 1900.